Sardinettes tartare with baked pumpkin and parsley-cilantro pesto à la Thomas Vetter

 2 shallots

-1 tbsp capers (e.g. the "Câpres nonpareiles" that we sell in the shop)
+1 tbsp capers (e.g. the "Câpres nonpareiles" that we have in our store)

 1 orange (zest)